GovanifY/navi/docs/README.txt

 only having minimal infos on your device (model, version, ip) updates can still be targetted nevertheless by geoip-based targetting and/or VPN recognition, if the user is using one.
-As a side-note this is a _hard_ problem and I have no solutions to it, only mitigations. navi is only vulnerable to it at multiple
+As a side-note this is a _hard_ problem and I have no solutions to it, only mitigations. navi is also vulnerable to it at multiple
 levels: git cloning heuristics, nixos cache backdooring, etc.